Travel Hacks for Getting Free Flight Upgrades

 10. Work for an Airline or Travel Company

 Want to see the world?
-Here's a cool way to do it, maybe one you hadn't thought about: working for an airline or a travel company!
-One of the best things about these jobs is often the sweet travel perks you get.
+Here's a cool way to do it, maybe one you hadn't thought about: work for an airline or a travel company!
+One of the best things about these jobs is the sweet travel perks you get.

 How do you get in on this?
 Start searching for jobs with airlines at your local airport.
 Look for customer service roles, baggage handlers, or even office jobs.
 Don't forget to check out the websites of big travel companies, too.
 Keep an eye out for positions in customer support, sales, or marketing.
 If you're interested in the credit card angle, search for jobs with companies that offer airline rewards cards.
 These could be in customer service, sales, or even data entry.